-- Preservation of climate with exclusion policies on coal and oil sand activities - Protection of ecosystem and prevention of deforestation - Better health with exclusion on tobacco - Labor rights, society and human rights, business ethics, anti-corruption with exclusion on companies in violation of international norms and standards such as the United Nations Global Compact Principles, International Labor Organization's (ILO) Conventions or the OECD guidelines for Multinational Enterprises.
+- Preservation of climate with exclusion policies on coal and oil sand activities - Protection of ecosystem and prevention of deforestation - Better health with exclusion on tobacco - Labour rights, society and human rights, business ethics, anti-corruption with exclusion on companies in violation of international norms and standards such as the United Nations Global Compact Principles, International Labour Organisation's (ILO) Conventions or the OECD guidelines for Multinational Enterprises.

 No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by this Financial Product.
+A broad market index, 100% MSCI World Total Return Net (the "Benchmark"), has been designated by the Financial Product.